UAlbertaALTLab/morphodict/docs/production-on-sapir.md

 This setting is `True` when the app detects it's running on Sapir during startup.
 You can also force this setting by doing setting the environment variable to `True`.

+You can set the environment variable by adding the following to `.env`:

+    RUNNING_ON_SAPIR=True

 This settings enables certain "features" (read: hacks) required for running the application properly on Sapir.
 These features are not